VasilyMorzhakov/markup_server/README.md

 You can run it by a docker with nginx as a web-server.
 To start you will need a MONGODB and an S3 bucket, where all input and result annotation are stored.

-Pay attention to YOUR_SITE before build docker - this should correspond to your site name.
+Pay attention to YOUR_SITE in <b>confd_nginx.conf</b> before building a docker image - this should correspond to your site name.

 To build and run: